Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Recently, Large Language Models (LLMs) have achieved tremendous success in code generation~\cite{chen2021codex, ahmad2021unified, elnaggar2021codetrans, feng2020codebert, guo2020graphcodebert, jain2020contrastive, fried2022incoder, gpt-j, gpt-neox-library}.
-For instance, a recent study shows that Codex can correctly solve 28.8\% of 164 Python programming tasks by only generating one sample code~\cite{chen2021codex}.
-The success rate increases to over 70.2\% when generating 100 code samples.
+Large Language Models (LLMs) have made significant process on code generation in recent years~\cite{chen2021codex, ahmad2021unified, elnaggar2021codetrans, feng2020codebert, guo2020graphcodebert, jain2021contrastive, fried2022incoder, gpt-j, gpt-neox-library}.
+A recent study~\cite{bubeck2023sparks} shows that GPT-4, the state-of-the-art LLM with 1.7 trillion parameters, can correctly solve 84\% of the Python programming tasks from the HuamnEval~\cite{chen2021codex} benchmark.
+Despite this great progress, it remains unclear why and how LLMs can generate correct code from natural language descriptions.

-Despite the great stride, it remains unclear how LLMs generate the correct code from natural language.
-This is largely attributed to the size and complexity of LLMs.
-For example, the original Codex model contains 12 billion parameters, which is too large to be interpreted~\cite{chen2021codex}.
-Several recent studies investigated the explainability of LLMs for code~\cite{karmakar2021pre, liguori2022can, zhang2022does, wan2022they}.
-They either used a probing task to understand what properties have been learned by LLMs for code~\cite{karmakar2021pre, liguori2022can} or analyzed the self-attention values produced by LLMs~\cite{zhang2022does, wan2022they}.
-None of them analyzed whether an LLM generates the code in a way similar to a human programmer.
-Furthermore, all of them only experimented with one explanation method.
-There is a lack of comprehensive analysis of different explanation methods for LLM-based code generation models.
+Model attention analysis is a common methodology to understand how a model works.
+It has been widely adopted in computer vision~\cite{huang2021attributes, zhao2020double, fong2018using, jia2018biometric, melicio2018object, nunes2020learning, stocco2022thirdeye, hazard2022importance} to investigate whether a model pays attention to the salient parts of an image when making a decision.
+In particular, recent studies find that aligning model attention with human attention can effectively enhance model performance~\cite{huang2021attributes, gao2022aligning, bansal2023towards}.
+For instance, Huang et al.~\cite{huang2021attributes} show that the performance of Conv-4-based image classification models can be increased by up to 23\% when they are trained to align with human attention.
+Furthermore, previous studies also suggest that users have more confidence and trust in human-aligned models~\cite{boggust2022shared, hendrycks2020aligning, shin2021effects, weitz2019you}.
+For instance, Boggust et al.~\cite{boggust2022shared} find that users determine the trustworthiness of a model by checking whether the model makes predictions based on features they consider important.

+These findings lead to an important scientific question for LLM-based code generation---{\em do LLMs attend to similar parts of a task description like human programmers in code generation?} \mr{We choose to compare model attention with human attention, since it can help us determine whether LLMs grasp the deep semantics in a task description like humans or whether they just learn superficial patterns from training data, which is known as a common problem in machine learning.
+Furthermore, by comparing human and model attention patterns, we seek to investigate whether the attention differences can be used to explain some code generation errors and inform new opportunities to improve LLMs for code generation.}